peterhinch/micropython-mqtt/mqtt_as/README.md

  Pyboard D. Publishes every 20s and subscribes to same topic.
 Connection to this public broker, though encrypted, is insecure because anyone can subscribe.

-### Experimental scripts

- 1. `lowpower.py` Pyboard D micro-power test.
-See [Section 5](./README.md#5-low-power-demo).
- 2. `tls8266.py` SSL/TLS connectionfor ESP8266.
-Fails with
+ 8. `tls8266.py` SSL/TLS connectionfor ESP8266.
+Shows how to use keys and
- `ssl_handshake_status: -4`.

-Re TLS: It seems that the problem is due to lack of firmware support for TLS on nonblocking sockets.
+ certificates.
+For obvious reasons it requires editing to run.

 ### config.py